- LEGISLATIVE FRAMEWORK

 12.1 Consumers

 12.1.1 In general, arbitration agreements contained in contracts concluded with consumers are allowed under Polish law.
 However, if the arbitration agreement is contained in general conditions or in a contractual document that has not been individually negotiated with the consumer, it is deemed to be an abusive clause and, as such, has no legal effect.
-112 Polish Civil Code, art 3851(3).
+114

 12.1.2 Moreover, as mentioned in paragraphs 4.1.3, 10.2.3 and 11.1.2 above, there are specific regulations regarding disputes arising from contracts to which one of the parties is a consumer.

-12.1.3 In Poland, consumer disputes can be decided by the Permanent Consumer Arbitration Tribunals (Stałe Polubowne Sądy Konsumenckie) acting as the state Commercial Inspection (Inspekcja Handlowa).
+12.1.3 In Poland, there are arbitration courts that specialise in consumer disputes, including Permanent Consumer Arbitration Tribunals (Stałe Polubowne Sądy Konsumenckie) acting as units of the state Trade Inspection (Inspekcja Handlowa).
 There are also arbitral tribunals acting in specific sectors (eg Banking Consumer Arbitration) that can decide on a dispute in which consumers are involved.

 12.2 Employment law

 12.2.1 Employment disputes may be subject to an arbitration agreement, provided that the agreement is explicit, made in writing and only concerns an existing dispute.
-113 CCP, art 1164
+115